25 sued over Tangail train fire

 A fire broke out at a Tangail commuter train at 2:53am on Thursday and two of its compartments were gutted fully and another partially.

-The Bangladesh Railway authorities formed a three-member committee comprising its officials to probe into the incident.
+The Railways authorities formed a three-member committee to probe into the incident.

 Comments